Resources » PDF Basics » How to Upload and Share PDFs Online

 If you’ve created a piece of content, you probably want to get it out there for others to read.
 The method that you use to share depends on the nature of the content and how you intend to get it out there.

-For example, if you’ve made a Christmas card for your family, you probably want to share your PDF as a link so they can download the card.
-If you’ve created a short story or e-book, you probably want to host the document somewhere it can be viewed online.
-Alternatively, you may have created an invoice or project proposal that you just need to live online, so you can download it and attach the file to an email when you need it.
+For example, say you’ve created a short story or e-book, and you want to host the document somewhere it can be viewed online.
+Alternatively, you may have created an invoice or project proposal that you need to live online, so you can download it and attach the file to an email when you need it.

 You might be looking to host a PDF online if you’re a …

-• Club or organization that creates a how-to or welcome manual for new members.
+• Club or organization that creates a how-to or welcome manuals for new members

-• Scrapbooker who created a PDF version of your photos and want to share them with friends and family.
+• Scrapbooker who created a PDF version of your photos and wants to share them with friends and family

-• Speaker who wants to share a PDF version of his or her presentation slides from a conference or educational event.
+• Speaker who would like to share a PDF version of your presentation slides from a conference or educational event

-• Student who needs to create a PDF of a school project to send to their teacher.
+• Student who needs to create a PDF of a school project to send to a teacher

-• Small business that uses PDFs to send invoices and pay vendors, and you need to send large attachments.
+• Business that uses PDFs to send invoices and pay vendors, and you need to send large attachments.

 As you can see, there are a lot of reasons someone might want to share a PDF online!